 If you are a big coffee connoisseur, then you’re in luck, Eugene has many places to grab a great cup of joe.
-Local favorites include Vero Espresso House, The Barn Light, The Beanery, Wandering Goat, Coffee Plant Roasters and Dutch Bros.
+Local favorites include Vero Espresso House, The Barn Light, Wandering Goat, Coffee Plant Roasters and Dutch Bros.

 But if you’re in the mood for something stronger after a day at the track, don’t worry, Eugene also has you covered in that department.
 If you are looking for some local Eugene craft beer, start with the Eugene Ale Trail.
 With over 14 breweries and cideries, there’s bound to be something for everyone.
 My personal favorites include Viking Braggot Company, Coldfire Brewing, Oakshire Brewing and Wildcraft Cider Works.

 Want to try some Oregon beer from outside the Eugene area but can’t make the trip up to Portland or Bend?
 Then visit one of the amazing beer gardens in town, such as Tap and Growler, BeerGarden and The Bier Stein.